mailreactor/bmad-mailreactor/docs/hc-team-architecture.md

 The project root houses the project docs and tasks.

 ### Python Project Root: `/home/hcvst/dev/bmad/bmad-mailreactor/mailreactor`
-The Python project root contains our deliverable that we ship.
+The Python projec`t root contains our deliverable that we ship.
 Code, contributer docs and end-user docs.

+### Python Tests: `/home/hcvst/dev/bmad/bmad-mailreactor/mailreactor/tests`

 ### Two Documentation Layers
 As a consequence of the above we have two doc locations: